El salvador Country Commercial Guide

 Last published date:

-Well-known U.S. products are often imported via distributors and not directly from the manufacturer.
+Well-known U.S. products are often imported through distributors rather than being directly sourced from the manufacturer.
 However, a product may gain brand recognition before establishing a formal supplier/distributor relationship.
-Owners of small stores often travel to the United States to purchase small quantities of products for resale, particularly for auto parts, clothing, jewelry, cosmetics, and certain household goods.
+Owners of small stores often travel to the United States to purchase small quantities of products for resale, particularly for items such as auto parts, clothing, jewelry, cosmetics, and certain household goods.

-Most containerized imports enter via Guatemala and Honduras and are then trucked to El Salvador.
+Most containerized imports enter via Guatemala and Honduras and are transported by truck to El Salvador.
 Little cargo enters through El Salvador’s Pacific maritime Acajutla Port, which was built to manage bulk exports and imports.
 Air cargo enters via the international airport.
 Major distribution centers are in free trade zones.
-Large distributors usually import consumer and non-consumer products and sell them to wholesale distributors or directly to the retail stores.
-Large department stores and importers of machinery and raw materials buy directly from U.S manufacturers, consolidate shipments and then export to El Salvador.
-In August 2023, a ferry service started operating between Puerto La Union in El Salvador and Puerto Caldera in Costa Rica.
+Large distributors typically import consumer and non-consumer products, selling them to wholesale distributors or directly to retail stores.
+Large department stores and importers of machinery and raw materials buy directly from U.S. manufacturers, consolidate shipments, and then export them to El Salvador.

 El Salvador follows the international commercial terms (INCOTERMS) for drafting contracts to stipulate the obligations of buyer and seller.
 All the INCOTERMS that apply to sea and inland waterway transport are implemented and accepted, among them: Free Alongside Ship (FAS), Free on Board (FOB), Cost and Freight (CFR), Cost, Insurance and Freight (CIF), as well as those that apply to any mode of transport, Ex Works, Free Carriers, Carriage Paid to, Carriage and Insurance Paid to, Delivered at Terminal, Deliver at Place and Delivered Duty Paid.